jordan2doyle1/AndroidPackager/README.md

 ### build.py ###

-Builds an Android APK file from an applications source code using Gradle and the F-Droid marketplace build process.
+Builds an Android APK file from an applications source code using the Gradle build system and the F-Droid marketplace build process.

 ### jacoco.py ###